Airport Collaborative Decision Making (A-CDM) Controller Guide¶

 Events with CTOTs will be added to the system prior to the event.
 This is linked to the pilots' CID.

-When a pilot logs in, the system will automatically show the event CTOT in the EVNT column.
-To add the Event CTOT to the A-CDM system, the GMP controller must left click on the event CTOT.
+When a pilot with an event booking logs in, the system will automatically show the event CTOT in the EVNT column.
+To add the Event CTOT to the A-CDM system, the GMP controller (or Planner when rostered) must left click on the event CTOT.
 This will then generate the A-CDM times.
+This should be completed as soon as the aircraft appears in the departure list.

 When the pilot calls for clearance, GMP shall advise the aircraft of the TSAT.